2015 San Bernardino attack: Possibility of third shooter

 Initial news reports and witness accounts following the attack led to a search for up to three shooters, but police eventually determined that there were only two since only two firearms were used in the attack according to ballistics evidence.

 Immediately following the shootout that killed the perpetrators, investigators in armored vehicles at the perpetrators' townhouse considered ordering an evacuation, but instead ordered the neighborhood to shelter in place and cordoned off the area.
 From 4:00 p.m. to 5:30 p.m., police asked residents of the area to stay in their homes with doors locked and secure after residents reported a person jumping fences.
 No one was found; the reports may have been from officers at the scene.
 A person detained after running away from the scene of the shootout was thought to be a possible third suspect, but police determined that he was not connected to the shooting; the person was booked on an unrelated outstanding misdemeanor warrant.

 On February 18, 2016, the FBI revealed that they have not ruled out the possibility of a third shooter, but clarified that they are continuing to operate under the assumption that only two shooters were involved.
 Some witnesses who claimed to have seen three gunmen at the Inland Regional Center continued to assert their accounts.
-As of December 1, 2016, it was reported that the FBI has yet to rule out that possibility.
+As of December 1, 2016, it was reported that the FBI had yet to rule out that possibility.

 Related arrests and prosecutions

 Enrique Marquez Jr.

-Enrique Marquez Jr., a next-door neighbor of Farook's until May 2015, and who is related to him by an immigration fraud sham marriage, was investigated in connection with his purchase of the two rifles used in the attack, a charge to which he agreed to plead guilty.
+Enrique Marquez Jr., a next-door neighbor of Farook's until May 2015, and who is connected to him by an immigration fraud sham marriage, was investigated in connection with his purchase of the two rifles used in the attack, a charge to which he agreed to plead guilty.
 There is no record of a transfer of the weapons from Marquez to the attackers.